Family and domestic violence can affect anyone in all types of relationships. It can occur in:

 Watch this video about family and domestic violence.

 Controlling behaviour, also known as coercive control, makes you do or believe things you wouldn’t normally.
 You may be stopped from seeing people, leaving the house or doing other activities important to you.

 Physical violence is any violent behaviour or threats of violence.
 It can be directed at you, your children, other family, friends, pets or property.

 It might be:

-Behaviour that makes you feel worthless and put down.
+Emotional abuse is any behaviour that makes you feel worthless and put down.
 This can include yelling, insulting, name-calling and swearing.

 - repeated phone calls or messages